 Mom was always popular with my high school buddies...especially during lunch or dinner time.
 She brought her Tex-Mex Enchiladas to Cajun Country, and my Louisiana friend Marvin ate them up!

 Me, Marvin & Dennis

 Make sure to watch my wacky recipe video to the end, that's when our flashback hijinx really get to smoking (wink, nudge.)

 Mom takes a star turn with her next video recipe, her popular Chicken and Sausage Gumbo.

 It's a traditional Southern dish and its cheap, too.
 Just chicken, sausage and the Cajun veggie trinity of bell pepper, celery and onion.
 What gives Gumbo it's unique taste is a dark brown roux, which is flour cooked in oil until chocolate brown.

-Just watch the video below and Mom will take you though the steps.
-And, as an added bonus, my older sister Brenda makes a nagging appearance a few minutes into the cooking demonstration.
+Just check out the video below - Mom will take you through the steps.
+And, as an added bonus, my oldest sister Brenda makes a nagging appearance a few minutes in.

-Click here to read all about making Gumbo, from roux to rice!
+Click here to read all about making Mom's homemade Gumbo, from roux to rice!